deadlydog/deadlydog.github.io/_posts/2014-03-24-template-solution-for-deploying-tfs-checkin-policies-to-multiple-versions-of-visual-studio-and-having-them-automatically-work-from-tf-exe-checkin-too.md

 While I could have just used a much smaller PowerShell script that simply set a given registry key to a given value, I chose to have some code duplication between the C# code and this script so that this script can still be used as a stand-alone script if needed.

-The slight downside to using a VSPackage is that this script still won’t get called until the user closes or opens a new instance of Visual Studio, so the checkin policies won’t work immediately from the “tf checkin” command after updating the checkin policies extension, but this still beats having to remember to manually run the script.
+The slight downside to using a VSPackage is that this script still won’t get called until the user closes or opens a new instance of Visual Studio, so the checkin policies won’t work immediately from the "tf checkin" command after updating the checkin policies extension, but this still beats having to remember to manually run the script.